Qubit-compatible substrates with superconducting through-silicon vias: Device structure

 The aspect ratio of our TSVs is approximately eight, with a nominal TSV diameter of 60 \textmu m and substrate thickness of 525 \textmu m.
-The aspect ratio is similar to that of Refs. \cite{yost_solid-state_2020,mallek_fabrication_2021}, although we have not concentrated on maximizing it.
-It should be possible to increase the aspect ratio in the future since the only coating needed inside the vias is produced by ALD, which is highly conformal.
-Furthermore, smaller via diameter is likely achievable with thinner wafers, even without increasing aspect ratio.
-This would increase density as well as the mechanical robustness of the metal membranes covering the vias.
+The aspect ratio is similar to that of Refs. \cite{yost_solid-state_2020,mallek_fabrication_2021}.
+It should be possible to increase the aspect ratio in the future since the only coating needed inside the vias is produced by ALD, which is highly conformal compared to most deposition methods.
+Furthermore, a smaller via diameter is likely achievable with thinner wafers, even without increasing aspect ratio.
+Smaller-diameter vias enable increased via density and are likely to lead to increased mechanical robustness of the metal membranes covering the vias.
+Increased via density is likely to be beneficial in the future, when footprint per qubit decreases below current typical values of roughly 0.5 mm$^2$.
+Increased mechanical robustness on the other hand improves post-processability.
+Currently, the membranes survive typical wafer level handling and processing, but the suspended parts of the membranes are susceptible to being cleaved off when the wafers are diced into chips.
+The suspended part of the membrane is inconsequential from the point of view of electrical connectivity, so this is not a significant issue for the resonator samples characterized here, but the fragility of the membranes may be an inconvenience in some applications requiring post processing on diced chips.
+Optimizing the stress of the membrane layer to optimally pretension the membrane could be another future path toward improving mechanical robustness.